lcordenod/42_www_camagru/README.md

 Objective of this project is to create a complete website that allows users to make picture montages with filters, from camera upload or file upload.

+*At the end of this README, I give you the setup to run the project*

 ### Stack

 * Vanilla PHP (no framework)